csoftdev88/angular-scss/README.md

    as environment=production, tenant=sandman etc. These meta fields are then read by a service so that you can lookup which settings to use when env specific settings are provided.
+* cacheBust task - This will rename all the assets (images, css, minified js etc.) and rewrite the relevant references to them so as to defeat any caching that may be taking place.

 ### Live Reload